 Next, I used Aleene’s fabric glue to adhere the leather lacing to the wrong side of the leather fringe.

 Then, I slowly and carefully rolled the fringed piece of leather into a coil, making sure to keep the top edge straight.
 I added drops of fabric glue to the leather as I rolled to hold everything together.

 Occasionally as I rolled, I would check to see if the tassel was the proper diameter for my compression sleeve.
 Once I had rolled enough fringe to fit snugly inside the sleeve, I cut off the excess with my rotary cutter and slid the sleeve down over the tassel.
 You won’t need to glue the sleeve in place if the fit is snug enough.

 The bag is by no means perfect.
 The zipper is a little less centered than I would like, but nobody will notice that unless I point it out to them specifically.

-You better believe this clutch is going to get some major use.
-The leather is just so lovely and soft, and I still adore the color.
+You better believe this zipper pouch is going to get some major use.
+The leather is just so lovely and soft, and the color goes with so many things in my wardrobe.
 If this inspired you to try your own leather project, check out Leather Hide Store‘s great selection!